 And there's a reason for this.
 Most people who are writing, recording or creating these guides are still in the business and don't want to give away ALL the tricks of the trade.
 It's not to say what they are saying isn't true.
 It is, but they just fail to provide the most important parts.

 I'm going to give you 3 methods that are a lot more effective.

 It took some deliberating on my part to finally write this post.
 I went back and forth on whether I would shoot myself in the foot in the future, but I already decided at the end of 2017 I will be taking a step back from Kindle publishing and focusing on other projects.
 One of the big reasons was to follow the 3 rules of money of wealth creation.
 One rule being to have multiple streams of income, and since publishing has already grown to a very steady income stream for me.
-It's about time for me to focus on my other streams this year.
+It's about time for me to focus on my other income streams.